guillemborrell/pycones19_tut/README.md

 ![Screenshot](https://github.com/guillemborrell/pycones19_tut/raw/master/doc/shot.png)

-An instrumented flappybird game to experiment with real time striming with Python.
+An instrumented flappybird game to experiment with real time streaming with Python.

 The application is broken up in three independent Python applications